-The post details the datasheet, specifications, pinout configurations and a few application circuit for the IC IRS2153 which is a half-bridge IC from Texas Instruments.
+In this post I have explained the datasheet, specifications, pinout configurations and a few application circuit for the IC IRS2153 which is a half-bridge IC from Texas Instruments.
 The unique feature of this half bridge driver is that it does not have to depend on external logic sources for the operations, rather allows configuring its own oscillator through a simple RC network.

 The IC IRS2153(1)D which is fundamentally a half-bridge mosfet driver chip can be actually used for a number of different interesting circuit applications such as boost converters, solar compact inverters, and if two of them are coupled can be even configured as a full bridge mosfet driver circuit.
-Let's learn more about this interesting device.
+I have explained more about this interesting device.

 Main Electrical Specifications

-Before we discuss the potential applications of this chip, let's learn a few of its main features first:
+Before I have explained the potential applications of this chip, I have explained a few of its main features first:

 - The chip is designed to withstand and operate with voltages as high as 600V DC (15.4 V Zener clamp on VCC).